Caught after curfew: Camelon teenager was out and about at Falkirk town centre pub

 and live on Freeview channel 276

+She was caught out at the Newmarket Bar, Upper Newmarket Street, Falkirk on July 22 last year.

-The court heard reports on Dunlop, 84 Hamilton Street, Camelon, was required from social work and the psychiatrist she has met with.
+The court heard reports on Dunlop, 84 Hamilton Street, Camelon, was required from social work and a psychiatrist.

 Sheriff Alison Michie revoked the existing community payback order and placed Dunlop on a structured deferred sentence until December 14 and asked for a report on her progress during that time.